Find a Qualified Attorney Near You

 - Real estate transfers or leases

-Small businesses may have a business attorney on retainer to handle the company's legal issues.
+Small businesses may retain a business attorney to handle the company’s legal issues.
 Larger corporations may need a team of lawyers or a business law firm to handle their business needs.

 - Corporation: A legal entity formed to conduct business